jaxbot/club/_pages/workshops/intro-to-git.md

 ```
 Hi!
 I am Ivey.
 I am a member of Knight Hacks!
 ```
 Checking the status now should show hello.txt under `Changes not staged for commit`.
-This means that there have been changes on this file, but when you commit, that file will not be included in the commit message.
+This means that there have been changes on this file, but when you commit, that file will not be included in the list of changes.
 The easiest way to describe this is if you make changes to a lot of files but only want to commit a few of the files, the ones not staged for commit will not be included.
+An example of this would be if you are working on a few files but only want to commit what is finished, you would add those files and not the unfinished ones.
 ```
 $ git status